amklenk/Employee-Tracker/README.md

 ````````````
 npm install
 ````````````
 The .gitignore file is set up in the root directory along with the index.js file that contains the code to run the command-line app.
-The lib folder contains the Department.js, Employees.js, and the Roles.js files, which contain the classes that run the databases queries for each corresponding MySQL table.
+The lib folder contains the Department.js, Employees.js, and the Roles.js files, which contain the functions that run the databases queries for each corresponding MySQL table.
 The db folder contains the connection.js folder (for the user to enter their MySQL username and password), db.sql (the database MySQL queries), schema.sql (the table MySQL queries), and seeds.sql (the queries to populate the tables in MySQL).

 ## Links
 - [GitHub Repository](https://github.com/amklenk/Employee-Tracker)